 Mark Sperring is a children’s author of many acclaimed picture books.
-His most recent story All The Things I Wish For You is a tale of wonder that can be fully personalised and is printed by us!
 With Father’s Day approaching on Sunday 18th June, we asked Mark to write a special poem.
 Alongside illustrations by the brilliant Alice from our in-house creative team, Some Dads celebrates the colourful characteristics of padres everywhere.
 Enjoy the poem with your little ones and find out more about Mark in our q+a below.

 © Mark Sperring 2017